-Certain passive infrastructure vendors ('the Vendors') raised claims amounting to Rs 1,868 (2020-1,868) and interest thereon due to premature termination of the respective service contracts by the Group as a result of discontinuation of operations in the thirteen telecom circles in pursuance of the Order issued by the Hon'ble Supreme Court of India related to cancellation of the Compay's Telecom Licenses.
+i.
+Certain passive infrastructure vendors ('the Vendors') raised claims amounting to Rs 1,868 (2021 - 1,868) and interest thereon due to premature termination of the respective service contracts by the Company as a result of discontinuation of operations in the thirteen telecom circles in pursuance of the Order issued by the Hon'ble Supreme Court of India related to cancellation of the Group's Telecom Licenses.
 These Vendors served notices invoking the dispute resolution mechanism as per the respective service contracts and the matters were referred to the Arbitral Tribunals for adjudication.
 The Arbitral Tribunals decided the matters in favor of the Group rejecting the claims for premature termination (exit charges) of service contracts.
 The vendors subsequently filed appeals before the Hon'ble Delhi High Court challenging the orders passed by the Arbitral Tribunals.
 These appeals are pending before the Hon'ble High Court.
-The Group has transferred the liability.